 Now a proud dual-citizen, I’m originally from Canada.
 Independence Day means something very different to me than it does to a natural born Ugandan.
 The best way to explain it is to say that growing up, I felt inherently Canadian (although on a practical level, after 17 years in Uganda, that’s not really the case anymore).

 The Real Uganda offers 2 – 12 week locally-led communty-based volunteer programs.

 I am descended from the colonial power that ruled Canada for a couple hundred years, before handing over power to it’s non-indigenous population.
 We basically tweaked British rule and lifestyle and carried on.
 No huge leap for us and our collective history (much different story for Canada’s First Nations and French populations).
 And not at all comparable to the African colonial/independence experience (understatement of the year).

 Every year, I ask my Ugandan friends and colleagues what independence means to them.
 Some just look at me sideways and laugh a bit, saying “I don’t really go in for that, it’s just another day”.
 Or, more caustically “Independence from what?”

 For those not in the know, almost all countries in Africa were created not by their original inhabitants.
 Rather, the continent was carved up and named by non-African colonial powers, to suit those non-African colonial powers only.
 As each country became “independent”, it’s population found itself lumped together with some very disparate people.
-Further, colonial education and religious infrastructure actively de-valued local cultural practices and languages for hundreds of years.
+Further, colonial education and religious infrastructure actively de-valued local cultural practices and languages for hundreds of years (and still does).